-Many people who work at the time of their breast cancer diagnosis continue to work during treatment or return to work soon after treatment ends [207-209].
+Many people who are working at the time of their breast cancer diagnosis continue to work during treatment or return to work soon after treatment ends [212-215].

-Your health care provider can help you decide when (and if) you are able to work (part-time or full-time).
+Your health care provider can help you decide when (and if) you’re able to work (part-time or full-time).

-However, staying at your job during treatment or returning to work after treatment ends can be hard, both physically and mentally [207-209].
-Talk with your provider about ways to make things as easy as possible.
+However, staying at your job during treatment or returning to work after treatment ends can be hard, both physically and mentally [212-215].
+Talk with your health care provider about ways to make things as easy as possible.

 You may need to adjust some aspects of your job, especially during treatment and for the first months after treatment ends.

 Your employer may help you find ways to balance your job with any limits you may have.

 Provides a list of things that are reasonable to ask for to help you better manage your time and work, tips on talking with your supervisors and co-workers, and other helpful information.